|

 23.

-DOCUMENT YOUR WORK – LIST ALL SOURCES OF INFORMATION The only acceptable genealogy is a documented genealogy.
+The only acceptable genealogy is a documented genealogy.
 There are many ways to document your research.
 Ask a local genealogist or join our meetings to get help on how to document your research.

 Last Updated: 13 August 2015 [Located in Category: Basic Genealogy Tips]